piyushsachdeva/10weeksofcloudops/Week8/README.md

-# Week 8 - Serverless Challenge
+# Week 8 - Serverless Challenge 🚀

 In this challenge, you will use Serverless Functions to build a serverless API.
-Serverless Functions are offered by all major cloud providers, it is a compute service that lets you run code without provisioning or managing servers.
-You can use these to build many different types of applications, including APIs, web applications, and mobile backends.
+All major cloud providers offer Serverless Functions, a compute service that lets you run code without provisioning or managing servers.
+You can use these to build many applications, including APIs, web applications, and mobile backends.

-Following are the services:
+The following are the services:

 - [AWS Lambda](https://aws.amazon.com/lambda/)
 - [Azure Functions](https://azure.microsoft.com/en-in/products/functions#:~:text=Azure%20Functions%20is%20an%20event,highest%20level%20of%20hardware%20abstraction.)
 - [GCP Cloud Functions](https://cloud.google.com/functions)

-## Requirements
+## Requirements 🙋‍♂️

 - A cloud provider account (AWS, Azure or GCP)
 - Knowledge of Python or another programming language supported by these services.
 - IaC Tool like Terraform or Pulumi
 - CICD: Continuous Integrations and Continuous Deployment

-## Challenge Ideas
+## Challenge Ideas 💡

 Here are some examples of serverless APIs that you can build with AWS Lambda: